 TNGL was also a member of Venice Energy Services Company, LLC, ("Vesco") a limited liability company whose members include Chevron, Dynegy, and Koch.
-The Vesco facilities include a lean oil gas processing plant with 1.0 billion cubic feet per day of capacity, a cryogenic gas processing plant with 300 million cubic feet per day of capacity, 271 miles of gathering pipelines that extend into the Gulf of Mexico with a capacity of 810 million cubic feet per day (the "Venice Gathering System"), 30,000 horsepower of gas compression for the Venice Gathering System, dehydration facilities for the Venice Gathering System, a 35,000 barrel per day NGL fractionator, 14 million barrels of NGL storage in 8 salt domes (1 for brine, 7 for NGLs), NGL barge loading/unloading facilities, and pumps for delivering ethane to Chevron's Faustina pipeline.
+The Vesco facilities include a lean oil gas processing plant with 1.0 billion cubic feet per day of capacity, a cryogenic gas processing plant with 300 million cubic feet per day of capacity, 271 miles of gathering pipelines that extend into the Gulf of Mexico with a capacity of 810 million cubic feet per day of you with a capacity of 810 million cubic feet per day of the "Venice Gathering System"), 30,000 horsepower of gas compression for the Venice Gathering System, dehydration facilities for the Venice Gathering System, a 35,000 barrel per day NGL fractionator, 14 million barrels of NGL storage in 8 salt domes (1 for brine, 7 for NGLs), NGL barge loading/unloading facilities, and pumps for delivering ethane to Chevron's Faustina pipeline.
 Dynegy operates the facility and has responsibility for product distribution and sales.
 TNGL's ownership in Vesco was fixed at 13.1%.